 I was so upset that I’d started this project and worried I couldn’t finish it.

-I decided to do the unthinkable and use a paint sprayer INSIDE of my master bedroom!
+I decided to do the unthinkable and use a paint sprayer INSIDE of my bedroom!

 Primed Armoire

 This set up is CRITICAL!.
-The Control Nozzle Sprayer leaves a fine mist of dried paint EVERYWHERE.
+Using a HVLP Paint Sprayer leaves a fine mist of dried paint EVERYWHERE.

-Wait for a day that no rain is the forecast and it’s cool enough to keep the windows open for most of the day.
+Wait for a day that no rain is the forecast and LOW humidity.
+You’ll want to paint on cool enough day to keep the windows open for most of the day.

 Cover Horizontal Surfaces with Plastic